shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 # Chapter 7

 The next day, Ersatzica went to visit Fisher again.
-He brought a new book, but ‘Nic was disappointed that it, too, didn’t have anything about her boots.
+He brought a new book, but ‘Nic was disappointed that it didn’t have anything about her boots.
 Fisher was certain there was a book out there somewhere that talked about her boots, but he didn’t have it.
 He wasn’t planning on going to the cat city for another week, and when he did, he would be gone for a few days.
-So ‘Nic settled for a story about another heirloom.
+So in the meantime, ‘Nic settled for a story about another heirloom.

 Over the next few days, Ersatzica visited Fisher once a day, even though she knew there wasn’t going to be any info on the boots.
 There was, however, lots of info about lots of heirlooms.
 She was sure this general knowledge of heirlooms would help her in some way.

 But it didn’t help her today.

 Finally the day came and Mother asked them what the results were for the census.
+They all sat down in their barracks and Mother shut the door behind them.

 “Lemilay?”

 “849 residents.
 163 battle ready.
 50 that will be battle ready within a year.”

 Mother’s eyebrows lit up.
 “Hmm.
-Very good, Lemilay.
-Wryonin?”
+Very good, Lemilay.”

+Lemilay beamed with pride.

+“Wryonin?”

 “How did you get that many?
 I only counted 781!
 And there’s only 53 that are battle ready.”